-How employers and candidates use LinkedIn is changing and whether you're a relative newbie or a veteran user, it can be hard to keep up.
+How employers and candidates use LinkedIn is changing; whether you're a relative newbie or a veteran user, it can be hard to keep up.
 The platform has a suite of new tools and capabilities that can enhance your visibility and make all the difference in your job search — if you know how to use them.

 Even if you’re not looking for a new job, expanding your network opens many new professional connections that can enrich your career with new perspectives and potential partnerships.
-Here’s how to get started:

 be human, be original.